Invite friends and family to read the obituary and add memories.

 He left Grafton at the age of 18 and joined the Army.
 Where he lived in many different places and enjoyed exploring the many countries he visited, thank you, Army, hooah, all except for the Arctic Circle, thanks a lot, Army!
 Although he served a total of 23 years both in the United States Army and the Army National Guard, he had various other occupations during his lifetime.
 He went to college at Fairmont State and earned a bachelor's degree in computer science.
 Unfortunately, it was obsolete by the time he graduated.

-In his military career, his highest rank was Staff Sergeant.
-He was a tanker, a tank commander, an LRRP, a 50 cal.
+In his military career, his highest rank was Specialist 5 Staff Sergeant.
+He was a combat veteran, a tanker, a tank commander, an LRRP, a 50 cal.
 Gunner, an MP, a CAV Scout, and a heavy weapons instructor, even did a stint as a baker.
 His military career covered Vietnam, Honduras, Desert Storm, Iraqi Freedom, and a couple more that I can't tell you about.
 He also went to Afghanistan with the D.O.D after he had left the Army.

 We married on September 16th, 2006, in Sparta, TN, even though we lived in Cookeville, TN, then moved to Jasper, GA, and then to Ball Ground, GA, where he lived his remaining days.
 Together, we enjoyed camping, fishing, and traveling together, but mostly we enjoyed our children and each other.